Foreign aid to Sudan: United Nations Development Assistance Framework

 Under the peace-building area, the UN has a goal that "by 2012, the environment for sustainable peace in Sudan is improved through increased respect for rights and human security, with special attention to individuals and communities directly affected by conflict".
 Under this goal, the UN has identified three sub-outcomes: enhanced capacity of Sudanese society and government to use conflict mitigation; reduced threats from mines, explosive remnants of war, and small arms for those in conflict affected areas; and sustainable solutions for war-affected groups are supported by authorities at all levels and with active participation of communities.

 Foreign aid workers expelled

 In March 2009 Sudan President Omar al-Bashir ordered that all aid groups cease operations in Sudan within one year.
 Sudan had previously expelled 13 aid agencies, including Oxfam, Save the Children, and two branches of Médecins Sans Frontières.
 Some groups were required to leave the country within 24 hours and no guarantees of staff safety could be made.
 The International Criminal Court had issued a warrant for President Bashir's arrest and he accused the aid workers of spying on the Court's behalf.
 His statement was later clarified to say that the order did not apply to UN agencies.

+UK-hosted conference on foreign aid to Sudan

+In April 2025, the United Kingdom hosted a conference to mark the two-year anniversary of the conflict in Sudan, which broke out in 2023.
+As part of this conference, the UK announced £120 million of funding for Sudan, and called on other multilateral donors in attendance to give what they can.